ktorio/ktor-documentation/topics/client.md

 ### Basic Configuration {id="basic-config"}

-To configure the client, you can pass additional functional parameter to client constructor.
-The client configured with [HttpClientEngineConfig](https://api.ktor.io/%ktor_version%/io.ktor.client.engine/-http-client-engine-config/index.html).
+To configure the client, you can pass an additional functional parameter to the client constructor.
+The [HttpClientEngineConfig](https://api.ktor.io/%ktor_version%/io.ktor.client.engine/-http-client-engine-config/index.html) class is a base class for configuring the client.
 In the example below, receiving HTTP errors in response don't cause exceptions:

 ```kotlin
 val client = HttpClient(CIO) {